Authorities raise alert level as Kilauea volcano erupts

 Live video from USGS shows glowing lava shooting into the air atop the volcano’s summit.

-Kilauea previously erupted in January and showed signs of “heightened unrest” in May.
+Kilauea also erupted in January and showed signs of “heightened unrest” in May.
 The volcano had stopped erupting in December for the first time since September 2021.
+It was the first time that Kilauea and its neighbor, Mauna Loa, the world’s largest active volcano, had erupted simultaneously since 1984.

+The lava from the 2021 eruption was contained to Kilauea’s summit crater, but a previous eruption in 2018 caused devastation.
+A slow-moving flood of lava destroyed hundreds of homes in the southeast area of Big Island and completely filled Kapoho Bay.

+The lava flowing into the bay sent billowing clouds of steam into the atmosphere as hot lava hit the cool water of the Pacific Ocean.
+Officials at the time warned residents about laze, a nasty mashup of lava and haze that sends hydrochloric acid and volcanic glass particles into the air.

 The-CNN-Wire